firstdraft/guides/fixing-your-organization-permissions.md

 ![](/assets/access-granted-flash.jpg)

-Repeat for the other third-party app if necessary and then you're set!
+Repeat for the other third-party app if necessary and then **go back to Canvas and click on whichever assignment you want to work on again** (do not just refresh it if you already had it up).